Now what do you do?

 What’s A Good PSAT Score?

-That said, in general, once a student gets a 1200 or greater on the SAT (out of a maximum score of 1600 and regardless of the individual Math or English score), or a 26 or greater on the ACT (composite score out of a maximum of 36 regardless of the individual English, Reading, Math and Science scores) students will have more options and their potential list of colleges will broaden to include additional colleges.
+In general, though, once a student gets a 1200 or greater on the SAT (out of a maximum score of 1600 and regardless of the individual Math or English score), or a 26 or greater on the ACT (composite score out of a maximum of 36 regardless of the individual English, Reading, Math and Science scores) students will have more options and their potential list of colleges will broaden to include additional colleges.

 The important thing to know is whether your student is a sophomore or junior, and whether you have or haven’t started your student’s college process, receiving the PSAT scores should be the catalyst to starting the process or using the results to at least start creating a standardized testing plan.